With yachts in commission, it is difficult to remove

 Whilst external cleaning can really only be done effectively

-sails and warps, gently scrubbing any external teak (perhaps with
+sails and warps, gently cleaning any external teak (perhaps

-the help of Teak-brite), polishing GRP with a cleaner/polish such
+with the help of Teak-brite or similar product), polishing GRP with a cleaner/polish

-as Farecla, polishing rustmarks off stainless steel with Autosol,
+such as Farecla, polishing rustmarks off stainless steel with

-and wiping faded plastic parts such as instrument housings with
+Autosol, and wiping faded plastic parts such as instrument housings

 The difference between a dry, clean, tidy boat and a